lightning/bolts/tests/events/test-spec.md

 EXPECT_ERROR := `expect-error:` [CONNSPEC]

 Output events are:
 * `expect-send`: a message the implementation is expected to send.
-Any field specified must match exactly for the test to pass; the value`/`mask notation is used to compare bits against a mask; the field should be zero-padded for comparison if necessary.
+Any field specified must match exactly for the test to pass; the value`/`mask notation is used to compare bits against a mask; the field should be zero-padded for comparison if necessary.  `*` is used to specify a length (in bytes) or a length range.
 The special field value `absent` means the (presumably optional) field must not be present.
 * `maybe-send`: a message the implementation may send, at any point from now on (until the next `disconnect`)
 * `must-not-send`: a message the implementation must not send, at any point from now on (until the next `disconnect`).
 This implies waiting at the end of the test (for a gossip flush!) to make sure it doesn't send it.
 * `expect-tx`: a transaction the implementation is expected to broadcast.
 The transactions here assume deterministic signatures.